 It is important to harvest winter squash and pumpkins before they are damaged by the first frost of the fall / winter season.

 Harvest the fruit by cutting them from the vine.
-Be sure to leave one to three inches of vine connected to the fruit.
+Be sure to leave one to three inches of vine connected to the fruit but do not use them as a handle.
+If the stems are knocked off, it can lead to rot.
+Also, it is best not to wash the fruits.
+Simply wipe the dirt off with a dry rag.
 Before storing, cure the fruit.

-Curing is best accomplished by allowing them to remain in the sunshine for about ten days.
-It is the sunlight that cures or hardens the skin.
-If there is a chance of freezing weather, protect in a storage building and return to the sunlight the following day.
+Curing is best accomplished by allowing them to remain in the garden as long as possible where cool fall nights increase sugar content and the sunshine cures or hardens the skin.
+Approximately ten days of these conditions are about perfect.
+If there is a chance of freezing weather, protect the fruit in a storage building and return to the sunlight the following day.